TheMrIron2/Project-Lylat/README.md

 - The player may also perform a "somersault" or a "barrel roll".
 - Somersaults can be performed by pressing the somersault button, or by moving upwards and braking.
 - Barrel rolls can be performed by leaning left or right twice in quick succession.
-- In "all range" mode, the player may also perform a U-turn by pressing the U-turn button.
+- In "all range" mode, the player may also perform a U-turn by pressing the U-turn button (`F` by default.).
 - Boosting, braking, somersaults and U-turns all use the "Boost Meter".
 - If the meter turns completely red, these techniques cannot be performed until the meter resets.